Kevin-Prichard/strummer-autosuggest/README.md

 The first experiment is clearly not efficient, although it does compress pretty well (lots of redundancy!)
 Once loaded into the web browser, it expands like water in sawdust!
 That's not good, but made for a fun experiment.

 See [Further Experiments To Come](Further_Experiments_To_Come.md) for future plans.

+## The name

+I was looking for a name that brings busy fingers to mind  I was also listening to the album Sandinista! while coding the initial experiment, so it's partly also a tribute to the Clash's late frontman.